AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/overview.md

 ## Pre-requisites

 * You have completed the [Introduction to Adobe Experience Platform course](https://experienceleague.adobe.com/?recommended=ExperiencePlatform-U-1-2020.1) on Experience League and are familiar with Platform capabilities
-* You have access to an Adobe Experience Cloud account with Adobe Experience Platform provisioned.
-If you are not a System Administrator of that account, you will need one to help get you started by completing some of the steps in the [Configure Permissions](configure-permissions.md) lesson.
+* You have access to an account provisioned with Adobe Experience Platform and Adobe Experience Platform Launch.
+* You are a System Administrator of that account or can have one complete several tasks in the [Configure Permissions](configure-permissions.md) lesson.

 ## Technical notes